Ellen Browning Scripps

 Ellen Browning Scripps (October 18, 1836 – August 3, 1932) was an American journalist and philanthropist who was the founding donor of several major institutions in Southern California.
 She and her half-brother E.W.
 Scripps created the E.W.
 Scripps Company, America's largest chain of newspapers, linking Midwestern industrial cities with booming towns in the West.
-By the 1920s, Ellen Browning Scripps was worth an estimated $30 million (or $3 billion in 2024 dollars), most of which she gave away.
+By the 1920s, Ellen Browning Scripps was worth an estimated $30 million ($3 billion in 2024 dollars), most of which she donated.

 She appeared on the cover of Time magazine after founding Scripps College in Claremont, California.
 She also donated millions of dollars to organizations worldwide that promised to advance democratic principles and women's education.

 She helped to found Scripps Institution of Oceanography, Scripps Research, and Scripps Health, all located in the La Jolla neighborhood of San Diego, California.
 The Scripps family supports the Scripps National Spelling Bee.

 Family history

 Ellen Browning Scripps was born on October 18, 1836, on South Molton St. in St. George Parish, London.
 Her father, James Mogg Scripps (1803–1873), was the youngest of six children born to London publisher William Armiger Scripps (1772–1851) and Mary Dixie (1771–1838).
 He was apprenticed to Charles Lewis, the leading bookbinder of London, where he learned the trade.
-James married his cousin Elizabeth Sabey in 1829 and had two children, only one of whom lived to maturity, Elizabeth Mary (1831–1914).
-Elizabeth Sabey Scripps died the day after the latter's birth.
-Two years later, James Mogg married Ellen Mary Saunders.
-They had six children, five of whom lived to adulthood: James E. Scripps (1835–1906), Ellen Browning (1836–1932), William Arminger (1838–1914), George Henry (1839–1900) and John Mogg (1840–1863).
+James married his cousin Elizabeth Sabey in 1829, and they had two children; only one of them lived to maturity, Elizabeth Mary (1831–1914), and Elizabeth Sabey Scripps died the day after the latter's birth.
+Two years later, James Mogg married Ellen Mary Saunders; they had six children, five of whom lived to adulthood: James E. Scripps (1835–1906), Ellen Browning (1836–1932), William Arminger (1838–1914), George Henry (1839–1900) and John Mogg (1840–1863).
 Ellen Mary Scripps died of breast cancer in 1841.

 After the failure of his bookbinding shop and the death of his second wife, James Mogg emigrated to the United States with his six children in April 1844.
 They headed to Rushville, Illinois, where other members of the Scripps family owned property.
-James Mogg married his third wife Julia Osborn in November 1844.
-They had five children: Julia Anne (1847–1898), Thomas Osborn (1848–53), Frederick Tudor (1850–1936), Eliza Virginia (1852–1921), and Edward Willis (1854–1926), the well-known newspaper tycoon and founder of The E.W.
+James Mogg married his third wife Julia Osborn in November 1844; they had five children: Julia Anne (1847–1898), Thomas Osborn (1848–53), Frederick Tudor (1850–1936), Eliza Virginia (1852–1921), and Edward Willis (1854–1926), the well-known newspaper tycoon and founder of The E.W.
 Scripps Company.